Its relevance at stake, UN reaches toward a new generation

 Flanagan said the United Nations must find a way to include young people in initiatives but not tokenize them, and in the process harness the strengths of late adolescents and early adults, who are generally less jaded about the pace of change and more collaborative and eager to make it happen.

 “Whatever the motivation may be, it’s good they want to remain relevant with young people,” Flanagan said.
-“It’s always hard for people to have power to give up power.”
+“It’s always hard for people who have power to give up power.”

 The new office will be an expansion of the current U.N. youth envoy’s work, which has been slowly building up over the past decade just as a generation of young people have established their agency online — earning corporate deals as entrepreneurs, developing loyal fans as entertainers and spearheading social movements, often using just their words, charisma and smartphone.